jamarphi/pen_engine/README.md

 #1.8.1 - Cross Platform For Android

 When doing cross platform applications not much changes, but a few things do.
-Let's start with Android.

 When using OnRender, you now have to pass your logic into a callback function as follows: